top of page

 MEALS

-Three balanced meals a day and snacks are prepared and served cafeteria-style.
-Forest Glen offers a wide variety of options on their menu.
-No nuts are served, a salad bar and/or fresh fruit are offered at each meal.
-Special Diet accommodations can be made by filling out the Forest Glen special diets form when you register your camper.
-This must be done prior to the closing of registration on May 4th.
-Be sure you let the Camp Health Officer know about any allergies your child may have; however, it is up to your child to monitor his/her food choices.
+Three balanced meals a day are prepared and served cafeteria-style.
+Alto Frio offers a wide variety of options on their menu.
+No nuts are served; a salad bar and/or fresh fruit are offered at each meal.
+Special accommodations can be made for vegetarian diets, gluten free & dairy free diets and other food sensitivities.
+Please indicate what your child’s special needs are when prompted to do so in registration.
+This must be done by July 1st.
+Our Camp venue foodservice director will be made aware of the need and reach out to you to discuss choices available to accommodate your child.
+It is up to your child to monitor his/her food choices.

 DRESS CODE